shlomiassaf/ngrid/libs/demo-apps/table-demo/src/lib/components/column-width/column-width.component.md

 # Column Width

-Column width is set though column definition in `SgColumn`.
+Column width is set though column definition in `NegColumn`.

 We set the width in the **width** property, which accepts a string value representing the width in pixels or percentage. (e.g. "100px" or "50%")